 The phone’s 1,080 x 2,340 AMOLED display looks phenomenal.
 Colors are punchy and vibrant, and I have nearly no issues with it.
 I’d also like to give a nod to how dim this display can get.
 I’m the kind of masochist that reads Reddit and Twitter instead of sleeping, so it’s nice to have a display that doesn’t hurt my eyes.

-With some of the latest hardware available on the market, the Oppo Find X performs admirably.
-The one issue I saw with performance which I also saw on Oppo’s R15 Pro was poor RAM management.
+With the best hardware of 2018 under the hood, the Oppo Find X performs admirably.
+The one issue I saw with the performance which I also saw on Oppo’s R15 Pro was poor RAM management.
 My model has 8GB of RAM, but keeping just a few apps open used almost 4.5 GB.
 Having more RAM to work with doesn’t give you an excuse to manage it badly, and I hope Oppo spends some resources making its skin a bit less taxing.

 If you’re into benchmark scores, we ran the Oppo Find X Plus through Geekbench 4 and 3D Mark.
 Antutu didn’t want to run on this phone for some reason.

 Geekbench 4 gave the Oppo Find X a single-core score of 2,391.
 In comparison, the OnePlus 6 scored 2,454, while the Galaxy S9 scored 2,144.
 The Find X achieved a multi-core score of 6,216, while the OnePlus 6 scored 8,967, and the Galaxy S9 scored 8,116.
 Ouch.